O-MO-TE-NA-SHI

 MATCHA

 The steeping time for Sencha is about 45-60 seconds.
-The tea leaves will start to unfold.
-The higher the water temperature, the faster they unfold.
+The tea leaves will start to unfold; the higher the water temperature, the faster they unfold.

-Again, please pour all of the tea into the cups to ensure that the leaves are as dry as possible for the next serving.
+Pour all of the tea into the cups to ensure that the leaves are as dry as possible for the next serving.

-5. Completion!
+5. Enjoy!

-Please drink delicious tea.
+Savor your delicious tea.

 Arita ware